tylercd100/lern/README.md

 ```

 ### Notifications
-LERN can notify you using Slack, Pushover or Email.
-To start using any of these just edit the provided config file `config/lern.php`
+LERN uses the Monolog library to send notifications.
+Out of the box LERN supports Slack, Pushover and Email but if you need more then you can add your own custom Monolog handlers.
+To start using any of the out-of-the-box handlers just edit the provided config file `config/lern.php`.
+If you want to add your own handlers skip to the Advanced Use section.

+## Advanced Use
+...
+Coming soon.
+In the meantime checkout `Tylercd100\LERN\Notifications\Notifier` and use `LERN::getNotifier()->pushHandler($handler);`

 ## Roadmap
+- Unit tests
+- More out-of-the-box support for additional Monolog Handlers
 - Exception report page or command to easily identify your application's issues.
-- More notification options.
-Maybe Twitter or an SMS Service?
-Whatever is useful, ya know?
 - Notification rate limiting and/or grouping.